c4g-spr22-blis/c4g-spr22-blis.github.io/docs/peer_evaluations.md

 5. Click "Send data backup to server" to send the data backup to the BLIS Cloud.
 A new window will pop-up and inform you that the data has been pushed to the server successfully.

 6. In a new window, please log into the BLIS Cloud at [http://188.166.124.131/home.php](http://188.166.124.131/home.php). **Where would we go to verify that our data dump was pushed correctly?**

+7. After verifying that the data backup was pushed to the BLIS Cloud successfuly, please finish the last survey question (Task G) and submit the survey on Google Forms.
+Thank you for providing your feedback!